Let’s be honest, San Diego beaches are legendary.

 A San Diego beach in Encinitas with a ton of facilities and recreational activities

 📍 Google Maps | Parking: Free street parking and parking lot

 Moonlight Beach, one of the best things to do in Encinitas, is one of San Diego’s most popular beach destinations for groups and families.
 There are few other beaches where you have access to bathrooms, a parking lot, volleyball nets, a grassy park, recreation rentals, and great surf.

 All of these attractions make Moonlight a very popular beach, so you’ll probably be sharing the space with many other beachgoers.

 👉 Local Tip: The beach access on D Street, just south of the main entrance to Moonlight, is a steep, picturesque wooden staircase leading down to the beach.

 Cardiff State Beach

-Cardiff Beach is a favorite San Diego beach because it’s long, flat, and sandy, unlike many of the cliffy beaches in the county, and at the South and of the beach you can also explore the rocks and pools that form at low tide.
+Cardiff Beach is a favorite San Diego beach because it’s long, flat, and sandy, unlike many of the cliffy beaches in the county.
+At the South end of the beach, you can explore the rocks and pools that form at low tide.
 It’s a wonderful spot to run or walk along the shore or take a dip in the waves.

 👉 Local Tip: Cardiff is also home to one of San Diego’s quirky locals, a statue locally called the Cardiff Kook (officially “The Magic Carpet Ride”) that people dress up in whacky costumes.
 Pay him a visit to see what getup he’s currently in!